streaming-video-technology-alliance/common-media-library/lib/src/cmaf/README.md

 * Fundamental on-demand conversion between [HLS] and [DASH] manifests, covering transformations such as HLS to HAM, HAM to HLS, DASH to HAM, and HAM to DASH.
 * Elementary Media Presentation querying functionality.
-* Validation of tracks for enhanced integrity assurance.

 ## Usage